ZephrFish/static-tools/README.md

 Description
 ===========
 A repository with several static compiled binaries for pentesting, particularly useful for those pentests where you need tools but don't have root.
+Compiled to run on 64-Bit systems.
+Tested on Red Hat, Kali Linux, Ubuntu, Debian, Arch

 Contents
 ========